Dangling DNS (3) – The final pluck!

 Security for Australian law firms

 2023 State of Cyber Maturity for Australian Law Firms The 2023 State of Cyber Maturity for Australian Law Firms survey invited legal professionals to share their approaches, motivations, decision making, and management towards cyber security.
 DotSec commissioned independent market research firm Momentum Intelligence to conduct the survey in collaboration with Lawyers Weekly.
-The survey was conducted on behalf of […]
+The survey was conducted on behalf […]

 Not the patches you’re looking for